hanjingo/doc/SYSTEM_DESIGN/db.md

 - Scalability may be limited when certain keys receive heavy traffic or data is skewed.
 - Choosing the right sharding key is crucial for effective sharding.

-#### Horizontal or Range Based Sharding
+#### Horizontal or Range-Based Sharding

 ![range_based_sharding](res/range_based_sharding.png)

-In Horizontal or Range Based Sharding, we divide the data by separating it into different parts based on the range of a specific value within each record.
+In Horizontal or Range-Based Sharding, we divide the data by separating it into different parts based on the range of a specific value within each record.

 Advantages: